Welcome, Guest.

 Birds you can see here include:

-Little Egret, Black Kite, Long-legged Buzzard, Tawny Eagle, Golden Eagle, Lanner Falcon, Common Moorhen, Cream-coloured Courser, Little Ringed Plover, Green Sandpiper, Common Sandpiper, Crowned Sandgrouse, Spotted Sandgrouse, Black-bellied Sandgrouse, Pallid Swift, Bar-tailed Desert Lark, Desert Lark, Greater Hoopoe-Lark, Thick-billed Lark, Greater Short-toed Lark, Lesser Short-toed Lark, Crested Lark, Thekla Lark, Temminck's Horned Lark, Barn Swallow, Northern House Martin, Tawny Pipit, Common Bulbul, Northern Wheatear, Black-eared Wheatear, Desert Wheatear, Red-rumped Wheatear, White-tailed Wheatear, Black Wheatear, Zitting Cisticola, Streaked Scrub Warbler, Tristram's Warbler, Spectacled Warbler, Subalpine Warbler, Sardinian Warbler, Willow Warbler, Fulvous Babbler, Southern Grey Shrike, Woodchat Shrike, Common Magpie, Brown-necked Raven, European Goldfinch, Trumpeter Finch, House Bunting
+Little Egret, Black Kite, Long-legged Buzzard, Tawny Eagle, Golden Eagle, Lanner Falcon, Common Moorhen, Cream-coloured Courser, Little Ringed Plover, Green Sandpiper, Common Sandpiper, Crowned Sandgrouse, Spotted Sandgrouse, Black-bellied Sandgrouse, Pallid Swift, Bar-tailed Desert Lark, Desert Lark, Greater Hoopoe-Lark, Thick-billed Lark, Greater Short-toed Lark, Mediterranean Short-toed Lark, Crested Lark, Thekla Lark, Temminck's Horned Lark, Barn Swallow, Northern House Martin, Tawny Pipit, Common Bulbul, Northern Wheatear, Western Black-eared Wheatear, Desert Wheatear, Red-rumped Wheatear, White-tailed Wheatear, Black Wheatear, Zitting Cisticola, Streaked Scrub Warbler, Tristram's Warbler, Spectacled Warbler, Western Subalpine Warbler, Sardinian Warbler, Willow Warbler, Fulvous Babbler, Great Grey Shrike, Woodchat Shrike, Common Magpie, Brown-necked Raven, European Goldfinch, Trumpeter Finch, House Bunting

 [edit] Other Wildlife